Tutorial

 3. Running the output of the CPython interpreter in a CPython virtual machine

 The CPython compiler generates the bytecode just once, but the interpreter is called each time the code runs.
-Usually the interpretation of the bytecode takes a lot of time.
+Usually, the interpretation of the bytecode takes a lot of time.
 If using an interpreter slows down the execution, why use it at all?
 The big reason is that it helps make Python cross-platform.
 Since the bytecode runs in a CPython virtual machine on top of the CPU, it is independent of the machine it’s running on.
-As a result, the bytecode can run in different machines unchanged.
+As a result, the bytecode can run on different machines unchanged.

 image